 French Canadian voice-over production made simple

 As an established French Canadian International voice-over agency, Matinée Multilingual has been providing a professional French Canadian Voice-Over Service and French Canadian Subtitling Service for over 25 years.
-We offer a selection of the very best French Canadian voice talent, at a price you can afford.
+We offer a selection of the very best French Canadian voice-over talent, at a price you can afford.

-Whether for documentary, advertising, eLearning, or IVR, we’ll help you select the best French Canadian voice talent for the job.
+Whether for documentary, advertising, eLearning, or IVR, we’ll help you select the best French Canadian voice-over talent for the job.
 We can record wild or sync to picture, and deliver the audio back in the file format of your choice, same day, via FTP.
 We can also lay-back the audio onto your video, and re-work the captions where necessary.

 To check the availability of our voice-artists and to confirm costs, please contact us using the quick Quote form opposite, and we'll respond within one hour.
 Or you can email firstname.lastname@example.org or call on +44(0)118 958 4934.

 Featured French-Canadian Voice Talent

 French Canadian voice-over selection and quick quote in just 1 hour

 1. browse the voice-over demos below and click PLAY to audition each casting sample

 2. choose the voice(s) you like and click ADD to your Quick Quote, or DOWNLOAD a copy

 3. complete the Quick Quote and we’ll check availability and costs, with a response in just 1 hour